 The family would like to thank Dr. Penrose and Dauphin General Hospital Chemo Unit for the wonderful care and patience they shown over the years, and Audrey Labelle and the Palliative Care Program for making Jean’s last weeks as comfortable as possible.

-A Service of Remembrance will be held on Tuesday, November 26, 2019 at 1:00 p.m. at the Dauphin First United Church, with Ilene Dowd officiating, and a luncheon will follow.
+A Service of Remembrance was held on Tuesday, November 26, 2019 at 1:00 p.m. at the Dauphin First United Church, with Ilene Dowd officiating, and a luncheon will follow.
 A private interment will be held at the Turtle River Cemetery prior to the service.

 In lieu of flowers, donations may be made to Cancer Care Manitoba or to a charity of one's choice.